aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Unlike RAG, which relies on retrieving relevant pieces of information, classification tasks typically require fine-tuning a LLM for the downstream task.
 In such tasks, a [CLS] token is added at the beginning of the input sequence, and its final embedding, representing the entire sequence, is used for classification by adding a classifier layer on top.
 Fine-tuning is then used to adjust the weights of a pre-trained transformer model (like BERT) on task-specific labeled data, enabling it to make accurate predictions for that particular task.

-An immediate question then arises: if you're working with a BERT-based classification model where the context window is limited to 512 tokens, but your document contains more than 5,000 tokens, what can you do?
-Here, I would like to use the dataset EURLEX-57K (Chalkidis et al., 2019) for example, which is a multi-label classification dataset based on EU legal documents.
-In total, there are 4,271 labels available, and some of them do not appear in the training set often or at all, making it a very challenging dataset.
-About half of the datasets are long documents.
-The average length of document is
+Here, I would like to illustrate using the EURLEX-57K dataset <d-cite key='chalkidis2019large'></d-cite>, a multi-label classification dataset based on EU legal documents.
+EURLEX-57K includes 57,000 legislative documents from EUR-LEX, with an average length of 727 words.
+Several techniques are available to bypass BERT’s maximum text length limit and fine-tune BERT for optimal results:

 | Input(s) | Output(s) / Label(s) |
 |-----------------------|----------|